 Australia & New Zealand

-South American Travel Centre In Australia, this agency specializes in travel to Latin America.
+South American Travel Centre In Melbourne, this agency specializes in travel to Latin America.

 There are direct flights to Lima from Toronto, but most trips require a connection in the US or Mexico City.